shakacode/react_on_rails/docs/additional-reading/installation-overview.md

 This directory has no references to Rails outside of the destination directory for the files created by the various Webpack config files.

-The only requirements within this diectory for basic React on Rails integration are:
+The only requirements within this directory for basic React on Rails integration are:

 1. Your webpack configuration files:
    1. Create outputs in a directory like `/app/assets/webpack`, which is customizable in your `config/initializers/react_on_rails.rb`.